MicrosoftDocs/azure-docs/articles/azure-stack/azure-stack-asdk-release-notes.md

 These release notes provide information on new features and known issues.

 ## Release Build 1708
-Starting with the 1708 release, Azure Stack Proof of Concept has been renamed to Azure Stack Development Kit.
+Starting with the 1708 release ([build](azure-stack-updates.md#determine-the-current-version) 0627.1), Azure Stack Proof of Concept has been renamed to Azure Stack Development Kit.
 Like the Azure Stack POC, Azure Stack Development Kit is intended to be a development and evaluation environment used to explore Azure Stack features, and provide a development platform for Azure Stack.

 ### What's new
 - You can now use CLI 2.0 to manage Azure Stack resources from a commandline on popular operating systems.